matloff/TidyverseSkeptic/README.md

 ```

 Both are simple.
 Both are easily grasped by beginners.
 After being
-presented with some examples, beginners have no trouble using them in new
+presented with some examples, beginners have no trouble using them in a
-of similar type.
-The Tidy version requires two function calls rather
+new setting of similar type.
+The Tidy version requires two function
-than one for base-R.  But again, both versions are simple, so let's call
+calls rather than one for base-R.  But again, both versions are simple,
-it a tie.
-But is it certainly not the case that the Tidy version is
+so let's call it a tie.
+But is it certainly not the case that the Tidy
-*easier* to learn.
+version is *easier* to learn.

 It's instructive to look at what happens when one groups by two aspects: